CodeYourFuture/syllabus-archive/js-core/lesson1.md

 Notice I've invoked the function underneath, with the paremeters `2` and `3`.
 Inside the function, try to `console.log()` your parameters and see what happens.

-Now, we want to add these two numbers together, but it isn't enough just to write `x +y`, since we haven't told the function to return anything.
+Now, we want to add these two numbers together, but it isn't enough just to write `x + y`, since we haven't told the function to return anything.
 It's time for a `return` statement.
-The return statement specifies the value to output.
+The `return` statement specifies the value to output.

 ```js
 function add (x, y) {